 2. Use the oil to make a salve.

-- If you have fresh herbs, let them dry on the counter or in a dehydrator to remove moisture (moisture = spoilage)
+a) If you have fresh herbs, let them dry by hanging in bundles upside down, or in a dehydrator to remove moisture (moisture = spoilage.)

-- Use a glass jar, clean it well, ideally sterilize it (run through your dishwasher and then put in a 200 degree oven for 20 minutes, or submerge in boiling water for 10 minutes)
+b) Prepare a glass jar by cleaning and sterilizing it (run through your dishwasher and then put in a 200 degree oven for 20 minutes, or submerge in boiling water for 10 minutes.)

-- Crush or chop your herb leaves, but leave your flower petals whole
+c) Crush or chop your herb leaves, but leave your flower petals whole.

-- Use an organic carrier oil that suits your end product: olive oil is fine for bodily applications, sweet almond oil is better for cosmetic uses, jojoba is great for any use and has a long shelf life
+d) Use an organic carrier oil that suits your end product: olive oil is fine for bodily applications, sweet almond oil is better for cosmetic uses, jojoba oil is great for any use and has a long shelf life.

-- Add a little vitamin E oil to prolong shelf life (500 IUs for every 8 oz of carrier oil.)
+d) Add vitamin E oil to prolong shelf life (500 IUs for every 8 oz of carrier oil.)

 f) Shake the jar daily, or whenever you remember.
-The herbs should always be submerged in the oil; if the oil level goes down (herbs will absorb it), add more oil
+The herbs should always be submerged in the oil; if the oil level goes down (herbs will absorb it), add more oil.

-- Pour the oil through a strainer lined with cheese cloth, squeezing the cheesecloth to get out all the oil
+h) Pour the oil through a strainer lined with cheese cloth, squeezing the cheesecloth to get out all the oil.

-- Store in a clean jar or bottle in a cool, dark place (amber glass works well to protect from light that will shorten the shelf life of the oil.)
+i) Store in a clean jar or bottle in a cool, dark place (amber glass works well to protect from light that will shorten the shelf life of the oil.)
 Use the oil as is, or go to step two to make salve!

 Let's make some salve!